833M0L3/NETTV/README.md

 ![ATV](/atv.png)

-# There is also a easier method to install apps using ES File Explorer
+# There is also a easier method to install apps using ES File Explorer ( Might not work )

+Follow these steps right after you enable USB debugging on your NETTV Box
-* Install ES File Explorer on your Phone ( Note : it's not available on Google Play Store.
+* Install ES File Explorer on your Phone ( Note : It is not available on Google Play Store.
 You can download it from [here](https://es-file-explorer.en.uptodown.com/android) )
 * Open it and on left swipe menu bar inside the Network section , you should see Android TV option.
 Click on it and wait for it to detect your TV Box ( Note : Your Phone and TV Box must be on same network )
 * You should see a IP Folder type appear, click on it and it should prompt same Adb Dialoge box on your TV Box, allow it.
-* This will install ES File Explorer on your NETTV Setup Box and it will launc itself
+* This will install ES File Explorer on your NETTV Setup Box and it will launch itself
 * Using it you can connect a flash drive full of apks you want to install and use ES File Explorer to install them

 # What's my current NETTV Setup ?